Cleaner water through corn

-Category: Climate Hits: 0Corn is America's top agricultural crop, and also one of its most wasteful.
+Category: Climate Hits: 4Corn is America's top agricultural crop, and also one of its most wasteful.
 About half the harvest -- stalks, leaves, husks, and cobs -- remains as waste after the kernels have been stripped from the cobs.
 These leftovers, known as corn stover, have few commercial or industrial uses aside from burning.
 A new article describes an energy-efficient way to put corn stover back into the economy by transforming it into activated carbon for use in water treatment.

 Read more https://www.sciencedaily.com/releases/2021/04/210426154759.htm